Minecraft: Education Edition in the Classroom

 About the Author:

-Christopher Stuart is a second-year PhD student at Clemson University in the Rhetorics, Communication, and Information Design (RCID) program.
+Christopher Stuart is a second-year PhD candidate at Clemson University in the Rhetorics, Communication, and Information Design (RCID) program.
 He is currently working on research in digital literacy and learning strategies that engage with game-based learning and analog and digital technologies.

 Questions?
 Email me! email@example.com